A-kly/School-Vault/PSYCH 258/Topic 6 Short-Term & Working Memory.md

 ### STS Capacity

-George Miller (1956):
+- George Miller (1956):

-- **---------- task**: try to recall a given a list of numbers
+	- **==digit-span== task**: try to recall a given a list of numbers
-- capacity: “The Magical Number -----, Plus or Minus Two: Some Limits on Our Capacity for Processing Information”
+	- capacity: “The Magical Number ==seven==, Plus or Minus Two: Some Limits on Our Capacity for Processing Information”

-However, more recent work (Baddeley, 1994; Cowan, 2001) indicates that STS capacity is four, plus or minus one.
+	- However, more recent work (Baddeley, 1994; Cowan, 2001) indicates that STS capacity is four, plus or minus one.

-STS unit is a **-----**: well-learned unit of components, representing consistent or meaningful pattern
+- STS unit is a **==chunk==**: well-learned unit of components, representing consistent or meaningful pattern
 	- **chunking** combines units into a larger chunk, and reduces amount to be remembered
-- application: --------
+	- application: ==acronyms==

-e.g., “Roy G. Biv” tells you the colours of the rainbow
+	- e.g., “Roy G. Biv” tells you the colours of the rainbow

-Chase & Simon (1973): How are expertise and STS related?
+- Chase & Simon (1973): How are expertise and STS related?
 	- participants: chess masters, intermediates, novices
 	- shown chess boards for 5 s:
 	- ------ chess boards: masters’ recall superior
 	- ------ pieces: equal performance
 	- experts have better -domain---------- memories of patterns that form chunks

-Chase & Ericsson (1981):
+- Chase & Ericsson (1981):
 	- trained long-distance ------ S.F. to expand digit span using chunking

-e.g., sequence 3 4 9 2 would be encoded as 3 min 49.2 s (near world-record time for the mile)
+	- e.g., sequence 3 4 9 2 would be encoded as 3 min 49.2 s (near world-record time for the mile)

 - expanded digit span from 7 to 79 digits with 230 hours of practice

 ![S.F.’s digit span](PSYCH%20258/Attachments/p258s06-02.png)